formatted-commit

 Installation

 Create/amend commits exclusively using `formatted-commit`.
-Try to use it normally, but if it's not in my PATH, ask me to `go install git.secluded.site/formatted-commit@latest`.
 It has no sub-commands and the following options:

 <formatted-commit_flags>